shirai91/technical-questions/README.md

 The cons is this structure contains so many file, and complexity, for resolve this issue, i provide some script to generate template file using `plop`, and write some `eslint rule` to make sure team member not put jsx into duck files

 ### Question 15
+What are the advantages and disadvantages of using Ajax?

 - Pros
   - Improve user experience by fetching small data without re-load page